Our Muslim-Christian connection continues

 Cost: $9.00 total for each 8 week series

 Enjoy the Sunday readings together!

 Share how the Word of God comes alive in your life!

-Our Tuesday morning Bible Study program is on hiatus for the summer but will resume in the fall, and new members are very welcome.
+This popular group presently has a waiting list.
+Join the waiting list, and we'll notify you as spaces open.
+Or, if we get enough interested people, we'll form an additional group.
+The group is ongoing, from September through May, with back-to-back seasonal segments.
 We’re still using the very popular “Sunday by Sunday” bible study guides to each week’s Sunday Mass readings, which are published by the Sisters of St. Joseph.
 Small group, informal atmosphere, friendly, prayerful, relaxed.
 Take some time out for the Word of God, enrich your understanding of the readings you’ll hear each Sunday at Mass, and explore how to live the meaning of the scriptures in your daily life and in our world.